 Collisions Involving Big Rigs, Large Trucks, 18-Wheelers, Tractor Trailers & More

 To secure the settlement you deserve, you will need your own experienced legal team to fight on your behalf.
-The New Jersey truck accident attorneys at Princeton’s Lependorf & Silverstein, P.C. have been successfully representing New Jersey injury victims for over 20 years.
-We have secured our clients many substantial settlements and will put our knowledge and experience behind your claim.
-Call Lependorf & Silverstein, P.C. at (609) 240-0040 today for a free consultation.
+The New Jersey auto accident attorneys at Princeton’s Lependorf & Silverstein, P.C., have been successfully representing New Jersey injury victims for over 25 years.
+We have secured many substantial settlements, and will put our knowledge and experience behind your claim.
+Call (609) 240-0040 today for a free consultation.
 Don’t delay!
-New Jersey has strict statutes of limitation on personal injury lawsuits.
+New Jersey has strict statutes of limitations on personal injury lawsuits.

 Truck Accident Verdicts and Settlements

 Click here for more verdicts and settlements.

 Inattentive or sometimes blatantly impaired truck drivers are out there on the road with us, and they can cause wrecks.
 Otherwise good drivers are sometimes involved in dangerous accidents because trucking companies pressure them into making the fastest delivery possible, which leads to drivers taking shortcuts.
 Trucking companies pressure drivers to ignore maintenance issues that they should log before a trip, or falsify sleep logs to meet their demands.